Frequently Asked Questions

 Why is it important that people read?

-But we also believe in the importance of reading for pleasure – something which most of us have been fortunate enough to take for granted.
-There are proven benefits of reading for pleasure, such as improving social interaction and confidence, but it can also be a wonderful way to relax and even to escape what can sometimes be a harsh reality for the people in communities where we work.
+Beyond reading for study and life-long learning, reading for pleasure has proven benefits, such as improving social interaction and confidence.
+Reading for pleasure also offers a wonderful way to relax and escape from what can sometimes be a harsh reality for the people in communities where we work.
+We believe that everyone, whatever their circumstances, should have the opportunity to read for pleasure.

-How do you select the countries where you work?
+How do you select the palces where you work?

 Is literacy improving in Africa?